okv/east/README.md

 You also can export `tags` array from migration and then run only migrations that satisfy the expression specified by `--tag` option.
 The expression consists of tag names and boolean operators `&`, `|` and `!`.
-For example, the following command will run all migrations that have `tag1` tag and do not have `tag2` tag :
+For example, the following command will run all migrations that have "tag1" tag and do not have "tag2" tag:

 ```sh
 east migrate --tag 'tag1 & !tag2'